ibm-cloud-docs/vmwaresolutions/services/fortinetvm_ordering.md

 {: #fortinetvm_ordering-config-license}

 The license model for FortiGate Virtual Appliance offers the following options:
-* **Standard FW**: This bundle includes Stateful Packet Inspection, VLAN Protection and Advanced Logging, Ingress and Egress Firewall Rules, SSL/IPSec VPN Termination, and continuous support.
+* **Standard FW** This bundle includes Stateful Packet Inspection, VLAN Protection and Advanced Logging, Ingress and Egress Firewall Rules, SSL/IPSec VPN Termination, and continuous support.
-* **Standard FW + UTM**: This bundle includes all standard firewall services in addition to the Advanced Malware Protection (AMP) service.
+* **Standard FW + UTM** This bundle includes all standard firewall services in addition to the Advanced Malware Protection (AMP) service.
 It includes Antivirus, Botnet IP/Domain Service, Mobile Malware Security, FortiSandbox Cloud, Virus Outbreak Protection Service, and Content Disarm & Reconstruct.
 It also includes the Web Filtering, IPS, Antispam, Application Control, and FortiCare services.
-* **Standard FW + Enterprise**: This bundle includes all standard firewall and UTM services in addition to the following services:
+* **Standard FW + Enterprise** This bundle includes all standard firewall and UTM services in addition to the following services:
-    * Cloud Access Security Broker (CASB): This service provides visibility, compliance, data security, and threat protection for cloud-based services.
+    * Cloud Access Security Broker (CASB) - This service provides visibility, compliance, data security, and threat protection for cloud-based services.
-    * Industrial Security: This service provides signatures for common ICS/SCADA protocols.
+    * Industrial Security - This service provides signatures for common ICS/SCADA protocols.
-    * Security Rating: This service provides audit capabilities to identify critical vulnerabilities and configuration weaknesses and implement best practice recommendations.
+    * Security Rating - This service provides audit capabilities to identify critical vulnerabilities and configuration weaknesses and implement best practice recommendations.

 In 3Q 2018, Fortinet added three new services (CASB, Industrial Security, and Security Rating) to their Enterprise bundle.
 These services are available for FortiGate V6.0 and later only.
 {:note}